8aty/OreLogger/README.md

 [![MC Support](https://img.shields.io/badge/Supports-1.21.x-87CEEB?style=flat)](https://github.com/8aty/OreLogger)

-OreLogger is a lightweight Minecraft plugin designed to track ore mining activity on your server.
-It logs ores mined by players and sends real-time alerts to Discord and in-game chat (for admins).
-With customizable settings and cross-world teleportation support, OreLogger is perfect for monitoring resource gathering and preventing griefing or cheating.
+OreLogger is a lightweight Minecraft plugin that meticulously tracks ore mining on your server.
+It logs every ore mined by players and sends real-time alerts to both Discord and in-game chat for admins.
+With customizable settings, OreLogger helps prevent cheating like x-raying.
+It also supports cross-world teleportation, making it ideal for monitoring resource gathering and ensuring fair play across your server.

 ---